fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 7.1.0 =
+* [Added] Added a filter to the [invp-inventory-slider] shortcode so that the attributes can be filtered.
+Also added the orderby and order parameters of the queries inside this shortcode to the shortcode attributes so they can be filtered.
+* [Fixed] Fix some bugs in the KBB Widget where we were assuming the widget's settings contain values.

 = 7.0.0 =
 * [Added] Save a unique ID with phone numbers and sets of hours that are created in the dashboard.
 These IDs allow numbers or hours to be unique identified even if their labels change.